 The key ingredients to successful garden composting are:

-The right mix of materials containing Nitrogen (Greens) and Carbon (Browns).
+The right mix of materials contains Nitrogen (Greens) and Carbon (Browns).
+See What to Compost

-Many people opt to close in their pile with fencing, or acquire a home composter or bin.
+Many people opt to close in their pile with fencing or acquire a home composter or bin.
 Home composters and bins are neat and more aesthetically pleasing than a pile of weeds and decaying grasses.

 Add organic matter from your garden and yard.

-If possible, alternate layers of green and brown waste.
+Alternate layers of green and brown waste.
 This helps the composting process and aids in decomposition.

 Keep the pile moist, but not wet.

 Turn the pile over from time to time, to maximize air circulation to the bacteria and microbes that “eat” and convert your pile into rich compost.
 This is where composters and compost tumblers excel.

 Use the compost after it has almost completely turned into soil.
-It is rich
+It is rich in nutrients and minerals.

-Apply compost liberally around your plants as a mulch, or mix it into the
+Apply compost liberally around your plants as a mulch, or mix it into the soil.

 Keep the pile moist.